Here are all the major international movies to catch in Chinese theaters this December.*

 Image via Vodorod/IMDB

 After a failed special police operation, Police Force Major Chromov (Sergey Garmash) finds himself in a rather difficult situation.
 Thanks to a fortune teller, he comes to realize he's traded his body for that of a toddler's.
-Even after swapping a police car for a stroller, Major Chromov is set on completing his mission and unbeknownst to his mother, he ropes his rather into becoming his partner in crime, where together they go on to try to catch the mafia boss.
+Even after swapping a police car for a stroller, Major Chromov is set on completing his mission and unbeknownst to his mother, he ropes his father into becoming his partner in crime, where together they go on to try to catch the mafia boss.

 December 14: Pad Man